Symptoms of Mesothelioma

 The signs and symptoms of mesothelioma are not always as obvious as one might assume, considering that it’s a terminal illness.

-Our Boston mesothelioma attorneys at The Law Offices of Jeffrey S. Glassman understand that the symptoms will vary depending on the type of mesothelioma, but almost all patients have one thing in common: Asbestos.
+Our Boston mesothelioma attorneys at Jeffrey Glassman Injury Lawyers understand that the symptoms will vary depending on the type of mesothelioma, but almost all patients have one thing in common: Asbestos.

 Exposure to asbestos – particularly in a workplace setting – is the single greatest risk factor for developing mesothelioma.
 The fibrous material was used for many years in everything from automobile brake pads to roofing to textiles.
 Although not as widely used today, millions of Americans may have already been exposed to asbestos.

 The rate of mesothelioma in the U.S. spiked dramatically between the 1970s and 1990s, though it’s leveled off a bit since then, with an average of 3,000 new cases diagnosed annually.